Cultivatr/MarketPlace-front/README.md

 8.5 in server.js, comment out line 29, so that tables are persistent every time you run the server.

-9. navigate to Marketplace/back-end/DB and get back into your psql console: **psql evolveu**
+9. navigate to Marketplace/back-end/DB and get back into your psql console: **psql cultivatr**

 10. run **\i scripts/populate_tables.sql** *this will populate tables with dummy data*